-- To understand the Robot types and its sensors, actuators end effectors. - To understand the basics of Unmanned Arial Vehicles (Drones) and its various applications. - To impart the knowledge of how to fly a drone by considering the rules and regulations to the specific country. - To understand the safety measures to be taken during flight.
+- To analyze the Robot types and its sensors, actuators end effectors. - To analyze the basics of Unmanned Arial Vehicles (Drones) and its various applications. - To impart the knowledge of how to fly a drone by considering the rules and regulations to the specific country. - To analyze the safety measures to be taken during flight.